tomstumshais/rally-time-tracker/README.md

-# rally-time-tracker
+# Rally Time Tracker
 Rally time tracker app to track time from each checkpoint in map.
-Connected with OGT/Serial port to get data from time measure hardware.
+Connected with OTG/Serial port to get data from time measure hardware.